iskakovs/pol_connection/README.md

 # pol_connection
 Political Connection and Firm's Performance Analysis

-Dataset is available up on request
+Dataset is available in repository